 A worked example

 Maria lives in Allegheny County and is the paid CHC SMW DCW for her 78-year-old father, who lives with her.
-She is paid $25,000 in 2026 by Tempus PA, all of which qualifies as difficulty-of-care under § 131(c) because she is a live-in DCW.
+She is paid an illustrative $25,000 in 2026 by Tempus PA, all of which qualifies as difficulty-of-care under § 131(c) because she is a live-in DCW.

-- Federal Form 1040: $0 wages reported (excluded under § 131(c) / Notice 2014-7).
+• Federal Form 1040: $0 wages reported (excluded under § 131(c) / Notice 2014-7).
 Maria elects to treat the $25,000 as earned income for EITC.
-With three qualifying children, her EITC is approximately $7,830, the maximum 2026 figure.
+With three qualifying children, her federal EITC can approach the maximum for her family size, worth several thousand dollars.

-- PA-40: $25,000 reported as compensation.
+• PA-40: $25,000 reported as compensation.
 PA PIT at 3.07% = $767.50.

-- Allegheny County local Earned Income Tax (Pittsburgh resident): 3.0% = $750.
+• Allegheny County local Earned Income Tax (Pittsburgh resident): roughly 3%, on the order of $750.

-- Total PA tax bill on her "tax-free" wages: $1,517.50, before any other withholding adjustments.
+• Total PA state-and-local tax bill on her "tax-free" wages: about $1,500, before any other withholding adjustments.

 Action item